A new programming paradigm for Rust

 Problems Solved

-Here are some example common problems in Rust that CGP helps to solve.
+Here are some common problems in Rust that CGP helps to address.

 Error Handling